From getting started to everyday work, boldly go into the world of LiveChat.

 Your company may be using Groups to direct chats to different departments or teams.
 Check with your leader if you are added to the appropriate Groups to be able to receive chats, access tickets and archived chats as well as canned responses or tags.
 Read more about Groups in our Help Center.

-In the Agents section, you can see your whole team.
+In the Team section, you can see your whole team.
 You can see the roles that various team members have.
 Depending on the role, you have access to different sections of the LiveChat Agent app.
 Read more about roles.

 Your team leader will usually have an Admin or Owner role, and in this Handbook, we’ll sometimes recommend consulting them for the specific ways your company uses LiveChat.